Research

 [2] G.S.
 Wilkinson, Nature 308: 181 (1984)

-Understanding mechanisms of “heterogeneous cell swarm intelligence”
+Understanding mechanisms of “heterogeneous swarm intelligence”

 Decoding control and learning mechanisms underlying inter-personal sport activities